sherr-berrt/plantbuddy/README.md

 # plantbuddy
-App to monitor and advise about plant growth
+App to monitor and advise about plant growth.
+The program reads plant care data, uses an arduino to monitor the environment, and texts you updates about the plant's well being.
+We also have a mockup of an interface.

 ## Gather data from Arduino